zdravkov/kendo-docs/api/dataviz/diagram.md

 The alignment of the text inside the shape.

+### shapeDefaults.content.fontFamily `String`

+The font family of the shape content text.

+### shapeDefaults.content.fontSize `Number`

+The font size of the shape content text.

+### shapeDefaults.content.color `String`

+The color of the shape content text.

 ### shapeDefaults.visual `Function`

 A function returning a visual element to render for a given shape.
 The following primitives can be used to construct a composite visual: